Radiation Therapy at DMC Huron Valley-Sinai Hospital

-Your radiation oncologist and the radiation therapy team will work closely with your other Huron Valley cancer doctors before, during and after your radiation treatments to coordinate your care and provide the safest and most effective treatments available.
+Your radiation oncologist and the radiation therapy team will work closely with your other Huron Valley-Sinai Hospital cancer doctors before, during and after your radiation treatments to coordinate your care and provide the safest and most effective treatments available.

-DMC-Huron Valley-Sinai Hospital also uses BrainLAB Stereotactic Radio Surgery (SRS) to treat cancers of the brain that require a high degree of precision.
-It is a nonsurgical, highly precise form of radiation therapy.
+DMC Huron Valley-Sinai Hospital also uses another type of radiotherapy called Stereotactic Radiosurgery (SRS) to treat cancers of the brain that require a high degree of precision.
+It is a non-surgical, highly precise form of radiation therapy.
 It carries the advantages of surgery without being invasive.

 - Does not require an incision